-Three different Fellowships will be available for Summer 2013.
-The Fellowships will be: Botswana, China, and Indonesia.
+Three different Fellowships will be available for Summer 2014.
+The Fellowships will be: China, Mexico, and Vietnam.
 Please see each Fellowship’s details for more information about dates, itinerary, focus and topics, travel, and accommodations.

-Doctoral students in good academic standing in EAD, TE, CEPSE, or KIN in the College of Education, who are in the first three years of their program and can demonstrate satisfactory progress toward their degree, are eligible to apply.
+Eligibility: Doctoral students in good academic standing in EAD, TE, CEPSE, or KIN in the College of Education, who are in the first three years of their program and can demonstrate satisfactory progress toward their degree, are eligible to apply.
 Additionally, doctoral students in the College-wide Educational Policy Studies and the jointly- administered Mathematics Education programs are eligible.
-Please note that you can only be awarded a Fellowship once during your studies at MSU.
-Additionally, students CAN receive summer research funding and a Fellowship in the same year.
+Students who participate in the Fellowship to Enhance Global Understanding are eligible for summer research funding in the same year.

-The College will offer a fellowship of $3400 to cover travel expenses, housing, and some cultural experiences.
+Covered Expenses: The College will offer a fellowship of $3400 to cover travel expenses, housing, and some cultural experiences.
+The fellowship does not cover passport and visa fees as well as vaccinations that might be required for travel to particular countries.
+All fellowship recipients must purchase supplemental health insurance.
 All travel arrangements will be made by the college as group discounts will make the costs more affordable.
 All participants will be required to stay as a group for the duration of the trip.
-This is a sponsored study trip and thus, no spouses or other friends or family members may accompany participants even if the cost is covered by the participant or other individual.
-Please note that not all costs can be anticipated, and we offer the best estimate based on current costs.
+This is a college-sponsored study trip and thus, no spouses or other friends or family members may accompany participants even if the cost is covered by the participant or other individual.
+Please note that not all costs can be anticipated and we offer the best estimate based on current costs.
 If, at the conclusion of this trip, you wish to stay longer or travel elsewhere, any additional costs must be absorbed by you and will not be part of the overall College allocation.
 MSU will not be responsible for these post-study tour arrangements.